resources by type

 ELA, Writing, Creative Writing, Grammar, Grade 2, 3, 4, 5, Worksheets & Printables, Worksheets

 Getting kids to enjoy writing during the early elementary years is key.
 One way we can do that is to tie in their interests to the writing process.
-Deserts are fascinating parts of the globe.
-Your 2nd-5th graders will choose from 4 deserts across the globe to write a story about their companions on this survival journey, the materials they'll use, and the features of the desert they'll put to use as they survive their desert journey!
+Jungles are one of the most biodiverse areas on our planet!
+Let's get your 2nd-5th graders exploring different jungles around the world, consider the companions on their trek, something surprising that happened, and a feature of jungle conservation they'll incorporate into their writing.
 Including the appropriate sequence of events, as well as a conflict is key.
 Thinking about the way we think is a foundational skill for growing the executive functions our kiddos will use in the editing process.
 For this reason, a short checklist has been included at the end of page 4 so that learners can begin to go back and check their work.
 This key skill in developing healthy executive functioning is intentionally made visible to students to prompt ownership over the quality of their writing.
 STANDARDS: Meets CCSS Writing standards for grades 2-5.
 Don't forget to check out the Chef's Toolbox, Superhero's Toolbox, and Astronaut's Toolbox activities for more fun!
 These activities can be used with a whole class in addition to the writing challenge printable.
 This printable is optimal for 2nd-5th graders who enjoy learning about space and demonstrating their knowledge of it.
 By using the included matrix to choose the setting, challenge, and characters in their story, they'll use the freedom afforded them to create something they love. *Note, some learners may require a basic explanation of what stocks, investments, and savings accounts are.
 BONUS: Take advantage of the 4 extension activity ideas included in this printable.
 These activities will take their writing beyond the page and bring it to life in STEAM-supported outlets.
 What you'll get: a 4 page PDF including instructions, extension activity ideas, and 3 student pages.
 One of these pages is simply writing space for you to print off as many copies as you need based on the amount your students are writing.
 You'll also find the editing checklist to prompt students to edit their own work for spelling, capitalization, and punctuation.

 Author Melissa Is Teaching